Does Your Company Need An App?

 8. Keep exploring, and exploiting the many features of Custom Cabinet Planner until you have it all working like you want

-If used as intended, you should find the chaos in your plant subsiding, and in time, everyone should know what to do, and when to do it
+If used as intended, you should find the chaos in your plant subsiding, and in time, everyone should know what to do, and when to do it.

-For demonstration purposes lets say your target weekly production is 40 cabinets (and all the other things that are needed to deliver and install 40 cabinets), so you would replace the two question marks with the number 40.
+For example, let's say your target weekly production is 40 cabinets (and all the other things that are needed to deliver and install 40 cabinets), so you would replace the two question marks with the number 40.
 Now your objective would be to create Phases that have as close to 40 cabinets as possible, so as you assign a Phase to a Room, it will be grouped into that Phase and you will see a cabinet count at the bottom of the column for each Phase.

 I think Phases are one of the secrets to success in our industry as they break big jobs into smaller billable segments of a job to keep your Cash Flowing in just as though you did multiple smaller projects.

-In the Procedures section of Custom Cabinet Planner, each Procedure (a procedure/process that is included in your SEQUENCE OF EVENTS) includes three sections, Setup, Process and Maintenance.
+In the Procedures section of Custom Cabinet Planner, each Procedure (a procedure/process that is included in your SEQUENCE OF EVENTS) includes three sections, Setup, Process, and Maintenance.
 Think of these like this:

 • Setup- What do I need to do BEFORE I do this Process?